isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Entertainment.md

 ---
 ### **Cinemas in Bras Basah**

-As many of Singapore's first cinemas were located within and near Bras Basah during the colonial and post-colonial years, the district could be considered as a place for cinemas, movies and blockbusters.
-The photo essay below lays out seven most iconic cinemas of Bras Basah.
+As many of the first cinemas in Singapore were located within and near Bras Basah, the district could be considered as a haven for movies and blockbusters.
+The photo essay below revisits the seven most iconic cinemas in Bras Basah.

 _________